DengPingFan/SINet/README.md

 ### 2.2.
 Usage

-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX TITAN GPU of 24GB Memory.
-(Note that our model also supports low memory GPU (~xx MB per image)).
+The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX TITAN GPU of 24 GB Memory.

-> To be continued, please star our project for the updating infos.
+> Note that our model also supports low memory GPU, which means you can lower the batch size (~419 MB per image in `apex-mode=O1`, and ~305 MB per image in `apex-mode=O2`)

 1. Configuring your environment (Prerequisites):

-    Note that SINet is only tested on Ubuntu OS with the following eviornments.
+    Note that SINet is only tested on Ubuntu OS with the following environments.
 It may work on other operating systems as well but we do not guarantee that it will.

     + creating a virtual environment: `conda create -n SINet python=3.6`

-    + installing apex for accelerate training process with mixed precision.
+    + installing [NVIDIA-Apex](https://github.com/NVIDIA/apex) for accelerate training process with mixed precision. [(Instructions)](https://github.com/NVIDIA/apex#linux)

-    + installing necessary packages: `pip install -r requirements.txt`
+    + installing necessary packages: `pip install -r requirements.txt` (Under CUDA-10.0 and Cudnn-7.4)

 2. Downloading Training and Testing Sets: